sbilly/awesome-security/README.md

 ## Datastores

+- [databunker](https://databunker.org/) - Databunker is an address book on steroids for storing personal data.
+GDPR and encryption are out of the box.
 - [acra](https://github.com/cossacklabs/acra) - Database security suite: proxy for data protection with transparent "on the fly" data encryption, data masking and tokenization, SQL firewall (SQL injections prevention), intrusion detection system.
 - [blackbox](https://github.com/StackExchange/blackbox) - Safely store secrets in a VCS repo using GPG
 - [confidant](https://github.com/lyft/confidant) - Stores secrets in AWS DynamoDB, encrypted at rest and integrates with IAM